 Just like the Wild West, the Gold Rush, and the extension of the American frontier into California, the early history of Aston Martin was a rough-and-tumble affair, consisting of a high risk of fatality, and an even higher potential for rewards.
 They initially repurposed a 1908 Isotta Francini, dumped a Coventry Simplex engine inside it, and started racing.
 Indeed, the company name itself an amalgam of Lionel Martin and the Aston Hillclimb (a village race near Aston Clinton).
 Their first official car, simply called the Aston Martin, was nicknamed ‘the Coal Scuttle’, and this demonstrates just how unconcerned the company was with their aesthetics.
 Up until the 1940s, many Aston Martins could have had nicknames just as unflattering.
 But again, these cars were made to race, not to be parked up behind stanchions and velvet ropes.

 Throughout the Interwar Years, the company sailed into repeated financial difficulties, hemorrhaging funds yet somehow being bailed out time after time.
 At one point, they were funded out by a Count Louis Zborowski, the man who had produced a number of English racing cars nicknamed the ‘Chitty Bang Bang’ cars.
-This style of car was a great source of inspiration for a musical, but less so for Aston Martin, and it was soon time for a change of direction.
+This style of car was a great source of inspiration for a musical, but less so for Aston Martin, and it was soon time for a change of direction to what later produced the most expensive, costliest Aston Martin classic cars ever sold worldwide.
 They had earned their stripes on the racetrack, since the Aston Martin Ulster had showcased their unrivaled feats of automotive engineering.
 Now, they needed to start making some money.

 The Golden Age

 Ironically, to stop Aston Martins from looking like tractors, it took a man who built them for a living.
 David Brown took over the company in 1947, along with Lagonda, another failing company.
-He produced the famous ‘DB’ line of cars, which began incorporating six-cylinder engines and Italian-style coachworking.
+He produced the famous luxury and expensive Aston Martin ‘DB’ line of cars, which began incorporating six-cylinder engines and Italian-style coachworking.
 There did not even seem to be a tradeoff between beauty and brawn, since the 1959 DBR1 earned itself three consecutive wins in the World Sports Car Championship.

 Next, Aston Martin secured a new driver who would do more for their image than Carroll Shelby, Ray Salvadori, and Stirling Moss combined.
 When James Bond is introduced to the DB5 by Q, so is a global audience of car connoisseurs, only they didn’t need any gadgets to draw them in.
 The beauty of the design was sufficient.
-After its starring role in the Bond franchise, the Aston Martin became the quintessential British car.
+After its starring role in the Bond franchise, the Aston Martin became the quintessential British car, and one of the most expensive cars worldwide.

 The Era of Globalization